 The best part of these Oatmeal Bars is just how ridiculously easy they are to make.
 The second best is – well maybe it’s tied for first I can’t decide – is just how delicious they taste.
 So far, I prefer the Strawberry Rhubarb jam over any other jam flavor we’ve tried; the flavor of the jam just has a certain comfort food quality that is thick and both sweet and slightly tart at the same time.
 Together with the chewy, slightly salty crust it’s the perfect sweet & salty combination.
 Like a granola bar – only better!

 The crust layers are formed from just a few simple ingredients – oatmeal, brown sugar, butter and a smidgen of salt.
 Nestled between the crust layers is a small batch of Strawberry Rhubarb jam I made while I was on vacation.
 It’s the bomb-diggity.
-If you don’t care for strawberry rhubarb jam, you can use any jam you please.
+If you don’t care for strawberry rhubarb jam, you can use any jam (like my pineapple jam!)you please.
 I like this one the best so far but my next foray into Oatmeal Jam bars with be with fig jam.
 Just sayin’.
 I hope they taste like old fashioned fig bars my Mom would buy at the bakery when I was a kid.

 Instead of making two full oatmeal cookie layers, I like to dot the top of the jam layer with the remaining crumble and bake it so that the jam rises up and peaks out from between the layers.
 I think t makes for a more pleasant presentation of these bars.
 If you prefer full on crust on crust layers, by all means go for it.